seemenkina/spiffe-example/README.md

 Demonstrates the use of the SPIFFE Workload API to automatically get X.509 certificates natively in nginx, with no helper.
 Connections are accepted or rejected based on allowed SPIFFE IDs.

+**[java-spiffe](java-spiffe) - java with SPIFFE support**

+Demonstrates the use of the SPIFFE Workload API to dynamically update the X509 certificates of a custom KeyStore in a Java Security Provider.
+Connections are established using mTLS validating SPIFFE IDs

 ## Infrastructure

 **[vagrant_k8s](vagrant_k8s) - Local Kubernetes with Vagrant**